-- Colour: Colourless, can have varying degrees of yellow or brown tint.
-Fancy coloured diamonds include red, yellow, pink, blue and green.
+- Colour – The majority of diamonds are colourless or near colourless, can have varying degrees of yellow or brown tint.
+Fancy coloured diamonds include:

 When you are looking to buy a diamond, one of the things you will undoubtedly come across is the 4 C’s, but what are they and what do they mean?

 Carat is a unit of measurement to weigh gemstones and 1 carat is equal to 0.2 grams.
 For stones weighing less than 1 carat, they are referred to as points and this isn’t done to confuse you, it is just an easier way to describe these smaller stones and is easy to understand.
 1 carat is divided into 100 points, this means that a 25 point diamond weights 0.25 or a quarter of a carat and a 50 point stone weight 0.5 or half a carat.

 It should also be noted that the price per carat of diamonds do jump when the weights go over certain thresholds such as 1 carat, 2 carat and 5 carats.
 There are also smaller jumps at smaller thresholds such as 0.5 carat and 1.5 carats for example.
 So a 0.98 carat diamond cost quite a bit less than a 1.01 carat diamond, even though visually you won’t see any difference.